disk partitions

 Inside the fdisk tool, we can issue the p

-the current disks partition table.
+command to see the current disks partition table.

 Command (m for help): p